dengcb/dengcb.github.io/source/_posts/hexo-minos-multi-language.md

 Such as build two sites and different route; or rewrite the core code.
 I think it's not what I want, drop it.

 #### Meeting Minos
-View a lot of themes, choose Minos at last, not the popular next theme.
+View a lot of themes, choose Minos at last, not the popular **NEXT** theme.
 Because I want the classical website to be less colorful, less drawing, just words or ascii codes.
 So Minos wins.
 I hope more hexor can choose Minos like me.

 When using Minos at first, it doesn't support multi-language yet.
 Its 1.0 version has been released more than 2 years.
 Author just want to update to 2.0, and plan to support i18n fully.
 I test this days and feedback some issues, the latest release finally achieve the full site multi-language support today (post、page、archive、category、tag、search、switcher etc.).
 Now I can tell you how I build site with Minos.